-- The genesis of collaborative fact-checking: the X example
+- Genesis of collaborative fact-checking: example X

-Platform | Feature name | Participation mode | Contribution criteria | Deployment |
+Platform | Feature Name | Participation mode | Contribution criteria | Deployment |

 ---|---|---|---|---|

-X | Community Notes | Referred volunteers | Old account, rules respected | Mondial |
+X | Community Notes | Volunteers referenced | Elderly account, rules respected | Mondial |

-Meta | Collaborative fact-checking | Verified partners | Fact-checker network | Progressive |
+Meta | Collaborative fact-checking | Verified Partners | Fact-checker network | Progressive |

 TikTok | Footnotes | Contributors program | 18+, active account 6 months | United States (test) |

-How does Footnotes work on TikTok?
+How does the Footnotes program work on TikTok?

 - Adding context to videos with high viral potential